PML Deep Transmission Pan Ford E4OD, 4R100

 Either of these filters should work with this PML pan.
 Some people prefer the 4WD filter because of the longer pick up.

-PML recommends a flexible rubber-cork gasket with this pan.
-These gaskets work well to seal machined surfaces, such as the gasket flange of the PML pan and the transmission housing.
+PML recommends a flexible rubber–cork gasket with this pan.
+These gaskets work well to seal machined surfaces, such as the gasket flanges of the PML pan and of the transmission housing.

-Reusable thick rubber gaskets are intended for use with stamped steel stock pans.
-PML recommends against reusable rubber gaskets with our pans for several reasons.
-They nick easily, resulting in leaks.
+Reusable rubber gaskets are intended for use with stamped steel stock pans.
+PML recommends against reusable gaskets with our pans.
+The reusable gaskets can nick easily, resulting in leaks.
+A bit of dirt or grit on the gasket can cause a leak.
 Their hole guides can cause gaps between the PML pan and the transmission case mating surface.
-Stamped steel stock pans flex and conform with the reusable rubber gaskets to provide a seal.
-PML sand cast aluminum pans have thick machined flanges and DO NOT flex.

 PML Transmission Pan Compared to Stock

 These images show this PML transmission pan compared to the stock pan.